Note: relevant parts of the Collective Agreement are Section 8: Employee Benefits and Section 9: Leaves of Absence from Duty.

 As per Article 8.8, all Regular faculty, and Term faculty employed at least ½-time after one year of service, have their STD premiums paid by the College, and pay their own LTD premiums.

 If you are caring for a gravely ill family member and require more than the five days allowed under the family leave, you can apply for an unpaid compassionate care leave.
+This type of leave applies when a healthcare provider can certify that the family member is at significant risk of death within 26 weeks (6 months), and it may also be referred to as end-of-life care.
 In accordance with the Employment Standards Act, this leave can be granted by the College for up to 27 weeks, and an extension may be granted by the College.
 Under this leave, there is no loss of benefits and seniority continues to accrue, but it is unpaid.
 You can however apply for Employment Insurance (EI) Caregiving Benefits from the Federal Government.
 This leave is described further in Article 9.3.2 of the Collective Agreement.

 Faculty can take up to five days of bereavement leave with no loss of pay or benefits in the case of death in the immediate family, provided they have notified their Division Chair (or Administrator if there is no Division Chair).
 That can include one-half day of funeral leave, with the approval of the Division Chair (or Administrator if there is no Division Chair).
 As defined in Article 9.5.1 of the Collective Agreement, references to family include spouse, children, children’s spouse, stepchild, stepchild in-law, siblings, in-law siblings, parents, step-parents, parents-in-law, grandparents, grandchildren, nieces and nephews, and any other person living in the same household who is dependent upon the employee.
 All references to spouse within the leave provisions of this clause include, heterosexual, common-law and same sex partners.